A non-stop 293 mile expedition race along the Kunglesden Trail.

 Payment schedule

-To secure your place in the race, you will need to make a deposit payment of £1000 on entry.
-The remaining fee is split over two further payments of £1000.
+The entry fee for the Arctic Spine race is £3,000.
+To secure your place in the race, you will need to make a deposit payment of £750 on entry.
+The remaining fee is split over three further payments of £750.
 Alternatively, you can pay in full when you enter.

 You can use your debit or credit card to make your payments online.
 Stripe Payments handles the steps between you providing your card information and learning that the payment has been accepted.
 Some of the world’s largest companies, including Amazon and Shopify, use Stripe.